 When you might need more support with your emotions

-This page was last reviewed in January 2019
+This page was last reviewed in March 2022.

-Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 Best Beginnings have a range of videos on emotions in pregnancy and after birth for mums and dads.

 Healthtalk has videos of women talking about their experiences of early pregnancy:

 ACOG.
 (2020) Physical activity and exercise during pregnancy and the postpartum period.
 ACOG Committee Opinion No. 804.
 Obstet Gynecol.
 2020;135:e178-88.
 Available at: https://www.acog.org/clinical/clinical-guidance/committee-opinion/artic… [Accessed 8th March 2022]

 Bjelica A, Cetkovic N, Trninic-Pjevic A, Mladenovic-Segedi L. (2018) The phenomenon of pregnancy—a psychological view.
 Ginekologia Polska.
 89(2):102-106.
 Available at: https://doi.org/10.5603/GP.a2018.0017

 Chang MY.
 Chen CH.
 Huang KF.
 (2008) Effects of music therapy on psychological health of women during pregnancy.
 J Clin Nurs.
 17(19):2580-2587.
 Available at: https://doi.org/10.1111/j.1365-2702.2007.02064.x